 For Disadvantaged Business Enterprises

 The procurement processes are designed to promote the incorporation of certified DBE businesses.
 To streamline the process of certification the State has formed the Unified Certification Program.
-Information on this program may be found at the California Unified Certification Program website.

 For Prime Contractors